LeonMengoni/Xylella-Fastidiosa/README.md

 The young spittlebugs — nymphs — are born in the protected environment of a foam nest and, as summer approaches, they grow out of the dried out foam nest into adults.
 The nymphs have reduced mobility compared to adult vectors (which can jump up to 70 cm), and feed only on herbaceous hosts (weeds), while the latter feed also on woody hosts.
 Therefore, monitoring campaigns focus mostly, if not completely, on adult vectors.
+The vectors can sometimes also spread long-distances, by hitchhiking on cars or trucks.
 The figure below ([[2]](#2)) summarizes the vectors' life cycle.

 <div align="center">